-- The data in the graph below shows the percentage of applications submitted, and the percentage of applications funded, relative to the time of application submission, for applications that did not include any preliminary data.
+- The data in this graph show the percentage of applications submitted, and the percentage of applications funded, with and without preliminary data.

-- For applications submitted prior to the 10th month of the eligibility window, the percentage of applications submitted without preliminary data closely tracks the percentage of awarded applications without preliminary data.
+- The % of applications submitted without preliminary data closely tracks the % of awarded applications without preliminary data.

-- Therefore the presence of preliminary data does not affect success rate of applications submitted before the 10th month.
+- Therefore the presence of preliminary data does not affect success rate of applications.